-- 60. Berkshire also was in position to control the ESOP valuation process and select the financial metrics that would be considered.
+- 81. Berkshire also was in position to control the ESOP valuation process and select the financial metrics that would be considered.
 Berkshire Firm had three active members on the company's Board, plus a longtime agent that previously served as Vi-Jon's CEO and as the CEO of other Berkshire portfolio companies.
 Berkshire also installed a new CEO for the purpose of steering the company toward a sale.
-Berkshire could, and upon information and belief did, create or approve financial forecasts that failed to reasonably discount temporary market conditions. - of 1.
+Berkshire could, and upon information and belief did, create or approve financial forecasts that failed to reasonably discount temporary market conditions. - 82.
 The Brunner Defendants also had knowledge of failed sales attempts and the ESOP valuation process.
-Any proposed sale of the company necessarily implicated the Brunner Trust's minority stake.
-The Brunner Trust, through its agent Brunner, was informed of failed attempts to the sell the company.
+Any proposed sale of the company necessarily implicated the Brunner Trusts' minority stake.
+The Brunner Trusts, through their agent Brunner, were informed of failed attempts to the sell the company.
 Brunner also maintained a relationship with Berkshire Firm outside of Vi-Jon and invested Brunner Trust funds in other Berkshire investment vehicles.
-Brunner also served continuously on Vi-Jon's Board.
-As a Board member, Brunner had additional knowledge of failed sales attempts, received regular financial reports regarding the company, participated in the creation and administration of the ESOP, and was in position to create or approve financial forecasts used in connection with the ESOP valuation process.
+Brunner also served continuously on Vi-Jon's Board. - 83.
+The Members of the Board, including Brunner, had additional knowledge of failed sales attempts, received regular financial reports regarding the company, participated in the creation and administration of the ESOP, and was in position to create or approve financial forecasts used in connection with the ESOP valuation process.